What is Attribution?

 Same Product

-• The exact same product as the one promoted in your ad is purchased by a shopper you’ve reached.
-We call this “same product" attribution.
+The same product as the one promoted in the ad is purchased by a shopper who was reached.
+We call this same product attribution.

 Same Category